mrkkrp/markkarpov.com/tutorial/exceptions.md

    There are also some rules for keeping the evaluation stack from growing unnecessarily, but we will not include them here.

-6. `throwTo` simply places an exception in the queue of target thread then blocks till the exception is delivered.
+6. `throwTo` simply places an exception in the queue of the target thread, then blocks until the exception is delivered.

 ## Lifting the exception-related functionality

-The functions from the `Control.Exception` module (which we advise to examine on your own too, it is well documented) cover all needs we might have while dealing with exceptions.
+The functions from the `Control.Exception` module (which we advise you to examine on your own too, as it is well documented) cover all the needs we might have while dealing with exceptions.
 However, they only work in the `IO` monad.
 That is a sane choice for a module in the `base` package as lifting of these functions into arbitrary monad stacks is not always straightforward, and `base` cannot depend on [`transformers`][transformers].